GeoffVH/Job-application-tracker/README.md

 # Job application tracker

 What gets logged, gets done.
-This extension is built to assist in tracking number of applications sent, display graphs showing job search activity, and organize past job applications.
+This extension is built to assist in tracking number of applications sent each day, display graphs showing job search activity, and organize past job applications.

 ** This project is currently in development **